tarwn/lessthandot-hugo/blogs/content/posts/2012-05-11-report-builder-3-0-report.md

 **Publishing a Report Part**

-When looking at a report in Report Builder 3.0, go to the Report Builder button in the top left corner and select “Publish Report Parts”.
+When looking at a report in Report Builder 3.0, go to the Report Builder button in the top left corner and select "Publish Report Parts".
 A screen that opens will allow you to publish all parts of the report you've chosen, or only selected parts.

 <p style="text-align: center">
   <img src="/wp-content/uploads/users/grrlgeek/RB3Parts1.JPG?mtime=1336705090" alt="" width="603" height="456" />